WICG/observable/README.md

 new event listener whose events are exposed through the Observer handler functions and are composable with the various [combinators](#operators) available to all Observables.

+#### Constructing & converting objects to Observables

+Observables can be created by their native constructor, as demonstrated above, or by the `Observable.from()` static method.
+This method constructs a native Observable from any of the following objects:

+ - `Observable` (in which case it just returns the given object)
+ - `Promise` (or any thenable)
+ - `Iterable` (anything with `Symbol.iterator`)
+ - `AsyncIterable` (anything with `Symbol.asyncIterator`)

+Furthermore, any method on the platform that wishes to accept an `Observable` can take any of the above objects as well (by accepting a WebIDL `any`), which will be converted to a native Observable before being subscribed to.

 #### Lazy, synchronous delivery